 Exemption for Forestry and Wood Products Machinery, Equipment, and Repair Parts

-Beginning July 1, 2017, purchases of specific types of machinery and equipment used in timber cutting, timber removal, and the processing of timber or other solid wood products, as well as repair parts, became exempt from the Vermont Sales and Use Tax.
+In 2017, purchases of specific types of machinery used in timber cutting, timber removal, and the processing of timber or other solid wood products, as well as repair parts, became exempt from the Vermont Sales and Use Tax.
 In 2019, purchases of specific accessories used on these machines also became exempt.
 Some purchases require a completed exemption certificate.
 Learn more about the exemption for forestry and wood products machinery, repair parts, and accessories, and print an exemption certificate.

 Exemption for Advanced Wood Boilers

 Beginning July 1, 2018, sales of advanced wood boilers are exempt from Vermont Sales and Use Tax.
 Act 194(S.276), Secs.
 25-27.
 32 V.S.A § 9741(52).
 Buyers and sellers of wood boilers should review the questions and answers below to understand how the exemption is applied.